RingoDev/RingoDev/README.md

 * shoot me a mail at ringodev@protonmail.com
 * send me a short message through my [homepage](https://ringodev.com).

-### Fun fact: I only started programming a year ago and now i'm addicted.
+### I only started programming a year ago and now i'm addicted.